FRTNX/math-drills/README.md

 ## What's next?
 Some features are already in the pipeline to give more life to this web application:

 * irc bridge - This will allow Math Drills users to interact with IRC (liberachat) users.
 Currently the plan is to limit users to the irc ##math-drills channels as well as the ##math channel.
-So for example, if a user gets stuck on a drill, they can easily ask the internal Math Drills comminity, or login to IRC and ask their question(s) there.

 * leaderboard - We all enjoy being the best in the world at something.
 The incoming leaderboard feature will help cultivate a competitive spirit amongst users.